Nyna03/Nyna03/README.md

-- 👋 Hi, I’m IT Recruiter, taking my job very seriously - that's why I'm here.
+- 👋 Hi, I’m an IT Recruiter
 - 👀 I'm here to learn, so I can understand what are you guys talking about and not to waste your time.
-- 🌱 I’m currently looking for .Net Senior Developers and Testers (with Selenium knowledge).
 - 📫 If you're looking for challenging projects or work, reach me on nina.tokarz@skills-matter.pl

 <!---